UnicornTV/Flourish-Tutorial/EntryFormController.md

 called togglePicker and it returns the sender object that called the function."

 Now we just have one more step before we take a break to build our project.
 We need to connect our select button in our storyboard to the togglePicker method.

+{x: connect_toggle_to_storyboard}
 To connect an object to an IBAction, the easiest way is to open up our main.storyboard file next to our EntryViewController.swift file and dragging an outlet from the object to the IBAction.
 To get a side-by-side of two files, simply click on